The Power of Outside Influences

 Tim Howard

-You can create your own healthy culture too.
-I have made an effort to stop watching the news so much and getting tangled up with changing the world.
-I need to change my world view in my own sphere of influence and perhaps if we all become our best, the whole world will change.
+You can create your own healthy culture, too.
+I have made an effort to stop watching the news so much and getting tangled up in changing the world.
+I need to change my worldview in my own sphere of influence, and perhaps if we all become our best, the whole world will change.

 What messages about you and the world are you listening to today?
 Are those messages growing your career or holding you back?